esa/pykep/doc/sphinx/index.rst

 * Windows (XP) [`binaries available <http://sourceforge.net/projects/keptoolbox/files/Windows/>`_]
 * Linux (Gentoo) [Follow the guide below and compile the code]
-* Apple OSX (Leopard) [Follow the guide below and compile the code]
+* Apple OSX (10.8 and above) [Follow the guide below and compile the code]

-PyKEP has been used by the European Space Agency's Advanced Concepts Team during the Global Trajectory Optimization Competitions (GTOC), in particular `GTOC4 <http://cct.cnes.fr/cct02/gtoc4/index.htm>`_ and `GTOC5 <http://gtoc5.math.msu.su/>`_.
+PyKEP has been used by the European Space Agency's Advanced Concepts Team during different Global Trajectory Optimization Competitions `GTOC <http://sophia.estec.esa.int/gtoc_portal>`_

 Contents:
 ---------